ee-uet/UETRV-PCore/README.md

 - `max_cycles`: This parameter cotrols the maxiumum number of cycles for simulation.
 Simulation terminates after executing these many cycles.
 - `vcd`: This parameters accepts a boolean value.
 If it is 0, the waveform file `trace.vcd` will not be dumped and vice versa.

 An example program to print `HELLO` on UART is compiled and its hex instructions are availabe in [here](/software/example-uart/build/imem.txt).
-Run the folllowing command to simulate the example program
+Run the following command to simulate the example program

     make sim-verilate